Nickchapman3773/Uranium-Fever/README.md

 - After starting a new game, open the pause menu and press K to see the Keybinds and associated legend.
 More details are included below in the Mod Feature Quick Reference List section.

 > [!note]
 > A desktop shortcut can be created by selecting the `Shortcut` option in the top right of MO2 (next to Run) and selecting `Desktop`.
-However, this will **NEED** to be re-created every time you update Uranium Fever.

 ## Optional Performance Profile
 > [!tip]